OSMLatam/OSM-Notes-Ingestion/docs/processAPI.md

 - Verifies that `processPlanetNotes.sh` is not running
 - Checks existence of base tables
-- Validates necessary SQL and XSLT files
+- Validates necessary SQL files

 ### 2. API Table Management